 The SP shall include a CRL Distribution Points extension in the CSR, populated as follows:

-The distributionPoint field shall contain the HTTP URL reference to the CRL (clause 6.3.9) obtained from the "crl" field of the SPC Token response received from the STI-PA, as shown in section 6.3.4.3.
+The distributionPoint field shall contain the HTTP URL reference to the CRL (Clause 6.3.9) obtained from the "crl" field of the SPC Token response received from the STI-PA, as shown in Clause 6.3.4.3.

-The cRLIssuer field shall contain the distinguished name of the issuer of the CRL obtained either from the "iss" field of the SPC Token response (if this optional field is present in the response), or via an alternate mechanism outside the scope of this document.
+The cRLIssuer field shall contain the Distinguished Name of the issuer of the CRL obtained either from the "iss" field of the SPC Token response (if this optional field is present in the response), or via an alternate mechanism outside the scope of this document.

 A comprehensive description of the other required attributes in the CSR is provided in Clause 6.4.1.